AlaaElden98/CollegeSystem/README.md

 ### delete and edit department (Stable)

-1 - show all department
+1 - show all departments

-2 - admin can delete or edit on department
+2 - admin can delete or edit a department

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74084524-a3089100-4a78-11ea-8730-14659ea9db7f.png">